Gentle (character): X-Men: Red Team

-Some time later, after Jean Grey is resurrected, he joins her newly created Red Team, along with Storm, Namor and new character Trinary.
+Some time later, after Jean Grey is resurrected, he joins her newly created Red Team, along with Storm, Namor, and new character Trinary.

 Dawn of X

-He also cameos with other mutants (Frenzy, Storm, Bling! and Prodigy) in T'Challa's line of defense of Wakanda against an invasion.
+He also cameos with other mutants (Frenzy, Storm, Bling!, and Prodigy) in T'Challa's line of defense of Wakanda against an invasion.

 During the arc The Long Shadow, Black Panther (T'Challa) visits a terraformed planet Mars to talk to his ex-wife Storm.
 A secret meeting between T'Challa and Gentle reveals that Nezhno had been part of a Wakandan sleeper agent program.

 Powers and abilities

 Nezhno has the ability to temporarily increase the muscle mass of his body to extreme levels.
 He can will himself to immediately grow and strengthen to the extent that he can lift at least 100 tons.

 However, he cannot sustain this form for long since it causes massive strain on his body and leads to seizures.
 After Belasco had kidnapped the New X-Men to Limbo, Nezhno was able to protect Pixie and defeat N'astirh before passing out.
 The vibranium tattoos adorning his body help to keep his powers in check, but Nezhno indicated that eventually his powers may kill him.
-When his powers are in use his vibranium tattoos glow.
+When his powers are in use, his vibranium tattoos glow.
 These tattoos are actually Vibranium-based paints that were intended to be fused with his skin.

 Nezhno was excused from Emma's New X-Men brawl for his own safety and only participated in minimal violence while in Limbo.
 He saves this power for emergencies as it can only be used for a short period of time.
 He had said that he lacked any sense of touch, but it is possible that he might have felt Mercury touch him at some point.
 It was later revealed that his pain at power use & his touch insensitivity stemmed from a subconscious form of self-restraint he placed on himself due to the verbal and physical abuse he suffered from his mother.
 When Jean Grey helped to remove these psychological scars it enabled Nezhno to use his powers without any detriment and restored his sense of touch.
 According to Jean Grey, Gentle is powerful enough to go toe-to-toe with the Hulk if he could just will it.

 Personality and beliefs

-Nezhno is a calm and passive individual.
+Nezhno is a calm and passive individual and is often seen meditating.
 Though not cold, he does not speak much.
 He seems to hold strong pacifistic beliefs and refrains from any sort of violence, though those may originate from the self-lethal nature of his mutation.
 His codename spawns from these beliefs.
 Likewise, he only uses his powers "in emergencies".
 He also looks similar to the character Requiem who appeared in The Uncanny X-Men #382 as part of the Neo Lost Souls.